Shark WS632 WandVac Review

 Shark WandVac self-standing without a dock

-Most stick vacuums I’ve reviewed aren’t self-standing, meaning it needs the assistance of a dock for vertical storage.
+Most stick vacuums I’ve reviewed aren’t self-standing, meaning they need the assistance of a dock for vertical storage.

-This isn’t the case for the WandVac, as consumers have several options for storage.
+This isn’t the case for the WandVac, as consumers have several storage options available.

-The first (and most convenient) method is storing it on the dock since it doubles as the charging port.
+The first (and most convenient) method is to store it on the dock, as it doubles as the charging port.

 It has a slot for storing the crevice/brush tool combo.
 Unfortunately, it doesn’t have any extra slots for the upholstery tool.